ericsu-klaviyo/context-gathering-reporter/README.md

 ### Arguments
 - `--summary`: Print the team's high level data
 - `--date`: Specify the date to be printed (date is currently not assumed based on file location)
-- `--silent`: Don't print anything (used internally by other modules)

 ### Examples
 To get the report of a single file: